 Process Flexibility for Unpredictable Challenges

 Unexpected changes are a given in business.
-Prepare for unexpected changes to maintain stability and ensure success.
+Being ready for these surprises is critical to maintaining stability and success.
 Your processes must be flexible and adaptable to handle unpredictable challenges effectively.

 Here are some strategies to build process flexibility: